Intro: Epistemic Maps

-For a while I have been interested in an idea I’ve been calling an epistemap ("epistemic map", for lack of a better name).
-The core idea is a virtual space for concept, entity, and link diagramming, with an emphasis on semantically-rich (i.e., conceptual or labeled) relationships—for example, claim X relies on assumption Y; claim X conflicts/contrasts with claim Y; study X relied on Y dataset and Z methodology to make claim W; and so on.
+For a while I have been interested in an idea I’ve been calling an epistemic map (or "epistemap", for lack of a better name).
+The core idea is a virtual space for concept, entity, and link diagramming, with an emphasis on semantically-rich relationships—for example, claim X relies on assumption Y; claim X conflicts/contrasts with claim Y; study X relied on Y dataset and Z methodology to make claim W; and so on.
 Beyond this, there are many different potential variations as to what it might look like, but my particular interest is in collaborative or semi-collaborative work, as I discuss a bit further below.
-Below is a picture of a toy model I made for an internship project where I primarily focused on diagramming some of the published literature on the debated link between poverty and terrorism.
+Below are some snapshots from a toy model I made for an internship project where I primarily focused on diagramming some of the published literature on the debated link between poverty and terrorism.

 Since thinking of this concept, I’ve searched largely in vain for an example implementation or even theoretical description of the kind of concept I have in mind.
 Like I said, I don't even know what exactly to call this concept; I’ve seen a few things like mind-mapping, “computer-based collaborative argumentation”, and literature mapping in general, but I don’t think I’ve seen anything that really strikes at the idea of what I’m getting at.
 [The following list was added in an update months later] In particular, some of the key features that I have in mind include: